Get an annual AARP membership for only $12. Limited time offer.

 What Are Some Validation Therapy Techniques?

-Some suggestions which line up with the techniques Feil outlined for communicating with a disoriented person include:
+Some suggestions that line up with the techniques Feil outlined for communicating with a disoriented person include:

 • To prepare yourself to listen empathetically, set your own emotions and anger aside to be dealt with and acknowledged later.
 Concentrate fully on what they are sharing, making sure you're able to pick up on any little nuance they exhibit or share.